GiveMe30Dollars/lox-interpreter-ast/README.md

 Additionally, the following has been added:

+- `./lox.sh test.lox`: identical to `./lox.sh run test.lox`.
-- `./lox.sh repl` / `./lox.sh`: Opens REPL mode.
+- `./lox.sh`: Opens REPL mode.
 User input is read and executed on a per-line basis.
 This is also the default behaviour for directly opening the compiled executable.
   Two additional commands are available in REPL mode, in addition to all of the Lox syntax:
   - `exit`: Exits the program.
   - `multiline`: Toggles multiline input for the REPL.
 Multiline input allows for the user to type in an arbitrary number of lines of Lox code, and the code is executed when a blank line is entered.